 However, TO THE ONE NOT WORKING, BUT BELIEVING on the One justifying the ungodly, his faith is reckoned for righteousness – Romans 4:5

-What we have today within modern “Christianity” is a focus away from Yahshua (Jesus Christ), his Kingdom and the fruit of righteousness to the promotion and marketing of man-made doctrines.
-The Way has been turned into “Doctrianity” where celebrity “theologians” have usurped the teachings of Yahshua and the apostles for ones of their own making.
+What we have today within the modern church system is a focus away from Christ, his Kingdom and the fruit of righteousness to the promotion and marketing of man-made doctrines.
+The Way has been turned into 'Doctrianity' where celebrity theologians have usurped the teachings of Christ and the apostles for ones of their own making.

-The inverted “gospel” of “church” today promotes sin and ungodliness as “faith.”
+Their inverted Gospel promotes sin and ungodliness as 'faith.'

-Those who DO walk and believe that they CAN attain righteousness and sinlessness are the ones who are deemed not having faith.
-The Gospel is turned upside down and backwards and it is called “following" Jesus.
+Those who do walk and believe that they can attain righteousness and sinlessness are the ones who are deemed not having faith.
+The Gospel is turned upside down and backwards and it is called 'following Christ.'